rk1165/rk1165.github.io/content/notes/tech_tools/git.md

 ### diff

 - `git diff`                         : changed and not staged for commit
 - `git diff --cached`                : to see the changes you just staged.
 - `git diff HEAD`                    : changed since last commit
 - `git diff <commit>`                : shows changes from the given commit till latest one
 - `git diff --cached <commit>`       : Specific commit and staged
 - `git diff <commit> <commit>`       : difference between two commits
 - `git diff feature master`          : difference between tips of branches
 - `git diff feature...master`        : changes in master since feature was started off of it
 - `git diff feature master file.txt` : difference in file.txt on two branches
 - `git diff -w`                      : ignore whitespace related changes
-- `git diff --color-words`
 - `git diff commit_id file_name`     : shows different between the file at given commit id to the one at master branch
 - `git diff tag1 tag2 --stat`        : how many files have changed between tag1 and tag2
 - `git diff commit_id1..commit_id2 $file_name` : gets a diff for given file name between the commits
 - `git diff --staged --no-renames`
+- `git diff --color-words`

 ### remote

 - `git remote show origin`
-- `git remote add shared ../hello.git` Adds the bare repository to our original repostiory (when this is done one can see in his local repository what has been done).
+- `git remote add shared ../hello.git` Adds the bare repository to our original repository (when this is done one can see in his local repository what has been done).
 - `git remote rm <name>` to remove the remote `<name>`
 - `git remote add [remote-repo-name] [remote-repo-URL]`: Records a new location for network data transfers.
 - `git remote -v`: Lists all locations for network data transfers.

 ### branch

-- `git branch --track greet origin/greet` adds a local branch that tracks a remote branch.
+- `git branch --track greet origin/greet` : adds a local branch that tracks a remote branch.
 - `git switch -c <new-branchname> [start-point]`
 - `git switch branchname`
 - `git branch -f master HEAD~3`           : moves (by force) the master branch to three parents behind HEAD
 - `git branch -d`                         : delete only if it has already been fully merged in its upstream branch.
 - `git branch -D`                         : deletes the branch "irrespective of its merged status"
 - `git branch -m <oldname> <newname>`     : rename a branch while pointed to any branch
 - `git branch -m <newname>`               : rename the current branch

 ### show

-- `git show` command lets us peer right into the beating heart of a commit.
+- `git show`                      : command lets us peer right into the beating heart of a commit.
 - `git show commit_id:`           : looks at the diff of that commit
 - `git show commit_id:filename`
 - `git show tag`                  : shows the commit of the given tag
 - `git show HEAD`                 : shows what commit id HEAD corresponds to now
 - `git show HEAD~2^2`             : two commit back head and second parent
 - `git show HEAD@{"1 month ago"}` : show where head was a month ago

 ### stash

 - Git creates a special reference for the stash which lives in `.git/refs/stash`.
 We can verify this with `git show-ref`
 - `git stash list`              : To list the stashed modifications
 - `git stash show`              : to show files changed in the last stash
 - `git stash show -p`           : to view the content of the most recent stash
 - `git stash show -p stash@{1}` : to view the content of an arbitrary stash.
 - To delete a normal stash created with git stash, you want `git stash drop` or `git stash drop stash@{n}`